-The goal of this course is to provide students an introduction to different computational problems that arise in the analysis of biological networks, key algorithms to solve these problems, and in-depth case studies showing practical applications of these algorithms.
+The goal of this course is to provide students an introduction to different computational problems that arise in the biological networks, key algorithms to solve these problems, and in-depth case studies showing practical applications of these concepts.
 The course will provide the necessary relevant background in machine learning, graph theory, and molecular biology needed to grasp the concepts introduced in the class.
-Students will gain experience in applying some of the well-known algorithms for network analysis on real biological data.

-None required.
-Students can email the instructor about questions and concerns about their background.
+Some experience with programming, computer science algorithms, and probability.
+Students can email the instructors about questions and concerns about their background.

 Time: Tues/Thurs 1:00-2:15 pm